Events / Upcoming

 One Voice.
 Clear Focus.
 Collective Action.

-Vision Health Canada’s 2026 Conference Series brings together people with lived experience, clinicians, researchers, students, industry leaders, and policymakers to advance eye care in Canada.
+Our conferences are designed to bring together people who are blind or partially sighted, people with lived experience, patients, vision stakeholders, clinicians, clinician students, researchers, industry leaders, and policymakers to advance eye care in Canada.

 World Sight Day Conference 2026